 General Policy for divisional placement

-LYSA will comply with the age calendar as provided by Board.
+LYSA will comply with the age calendar as provided by the Board of Directors.

 This age calendar will set the guidelines for all the divisions, U6—U19, which are run by LYSA.